pippim/pippim.github.io/programs/tim-ta.md

 # Download Tim-ta Configuration

-Download your TIm-ta Configuration from Local Storage to back it up.
+Download your TIm-ta Configuration from your browser's Local Storage.
-You can also send the download to another device or browser.
+You can send the download to another device or browser.
+You can attach the file to an email message to yourself to serve as a backup.

 <button id="download-config-button" class="page-header-button"
         title="Download Settings, Projects and Tasks"